LREN-CHUV/portal-frontend/README.md

 This is a minimal setup to do frontend development in this project:

+### Backend
-1. Checkout the master branch of the [backend web-analytics-starter](https://github.com/LREN-CHUV/web-analytics-starter) project and run it.
-You will have the MIP backend running on your computer with no frontend.
+1. Checkout the master branch of the [backend web-analytics-starter](https://github.com/LREN-CHUV/web-analytics-starter) project.
+2. Run the backend either on local or federated mode `./run.sh --no-frontend` or `./run-federation.sh --no-frontend` You will have the MIP backend running on your computer with no frontend.

+### Frontend
+1. Checkout this repo "portal-frontend" on staging branch.
+2. There is two way to start the development frontend:
+3. Either by docker, `./run.sh` or `./run.sh --federation`
-2. Install gulp & yarn global
+4. Or manually install gulp & yarn global
   * `npm install -g gulp` (might require `sudo`)
   * `npm install -g yarn` (might require `sudo`)  (Debian/Ubuntu users should use `sudo apt-get install yarn`)

-3. Install npm`:

   * `yarn install` (might require `sudo`)

-4. Run the `portal-frontend`:

   * `gulp`
   * `google-chrome --disable-web-security --user-data-dir http://localhost:8000` (opens the frontend in Chrome with flags to ignore CORS issues.
 CORS must be disabled for development because the backend runs on a different domain name than the frontend)

-## Develop & debug

-1. Run: `./run.sh`
-2. Open Browsersync External Access URL `google-chrome --disable-web-security --user-data-dir http://localhost:8000` (might be another access URL)

-## Build
+## Build (produce a local docker container)

 Run: `./build.sh`